pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/support/tutorials.rst.txt

 ----------------------------------------
 For the time being, in order to successfully auto-generate the LDD, you will need to request a Test Token from EN.
 The auto-generation is not necessarily required to complete the tutorial, but are available upon request.
 Email `PDS Help Desk <mailto:pds-operator@jpl.nasa.gov>`_ and request a Temporary Test Token for the PDS LDD Tutorial.
 This will expire in 1 week.

+Feel free to proceed with the steps up to ``1e`` where the Test Token is needed.

 1. Clone the ldd-template repository
 -------------------------------------